Tungm92/goFish/readme.md

 ## Pseudocode for the overall gameplay:
 > This pseudocode does not need to go into exhaustive detail but should demonstrate that you understand some of the unique challenges you will encounter while building your game.

-- Declare var arrays for 1 deck, 6 players, turns, scores, game-log
+- Declare var arrays for 1 deck, 6 players, turns, scores, game-log.
+- Declare var for result.
 - Create HTML divs for the deck, each player, and the display.
 - - All cards except the player's should display the back of the card.
 - - The player's cards should display the front of the card(s).